shenwei356/csvtk/doc/docs/usage.md

     starts with `#`, please assign flag `-C` another rare symbol, e.g. `'$'`.
 5. By default, csvtk handles CSV files, use flag `-t` for tab-delimited files.
 6. If `"` exists in tab-delimited files, use flag `-l`.
+7. Do not mix use digital fields and column names.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->